xavierDesarrollo/yugioh_swfit_mvvm_coordinatorPattern/README.md

 iOS: 17.0

 User Interface:
 This app shows a list of all cards from api, you can filter by three archetypes and you see each card detail.
-The list shows cards with background depends type card, monster, spell and trap.
+A list shows cards with different background color depends type card, monster, spell and trap.

+The architecture is the most important of this app.

 Enjoy it.